San Diego Padres

 Little Italy has some great local boutiques worth a stop on your San Diego visit including The Shopaholics Boutique, Rosa Mariposa, Vocabulary Boutique and Melero Boutique & Gallery where you can find unique clothing, jewelry and small craft items.

 The Kettner Art & Design District encompasses a group of retail shops and art galleries that feature grand selections of home furnishings and fashion accessories.
-Among its 21 shops is Mixture, featuring a young and fresh take on contemporary furniture, and India Street Antiques, offering affordable European dressers, armoires, cabinets, and other collectibles.
+Among its 21 shops is India Street Antiques, offering affordable European dressers, armoires, cabinets, and other collectibles.
 And for the artist in the group, a must-stop is Blick Art Materials where you can find everything from a sketch book to archival supplies.

 Italian-inspired retail includes colorful sconces and sparkling chandeliers at Simply Italian and elegant Italian ceramics and gifts at Bella Stanza.